In this guide:

 - Understanding Coronavirus

-The closures, however, will impact younger students more than others who either cannot stay at home alone or cannot do online learning by themselves.
+Closures impact younger students more than others, as they cannot stay at home alone or cannot do online learning by themselves.
 There are many ways in which parents can extend and support their child’s learning with easy low-cost activities such as regular reading or singing of nursery rhymes which can support their basic language skills.
 Offering experiences such as exploring their local community can encourage curiosity and build their understanding of the world and support a whole range of areas such as maths and physical development.
 A good idea is for parents to keep both a reading and development diary in periods of extended home learning so that they can chart progress, make comments on how they use resources and what their kids have learnt during this time.
 This is also a great way of giving useful feedback to the teachers.

 The importance of creating a routine is vital.
 Check out what Khan Academy has recommended for all age groups.
 Whilst younger kids will be up and ready for their day, teens will drag their feet and try to sleep until lunchtime!
 It’s a good idea to start as you mean to go on and create both guidelines and possibly stricter rules depending on the age of the student.
 No parent wants to be the ‘bad guy’ that’s why we send them to school so we can be the fun guys, but when situations arise that call for home learning, we become both parent and teacher and this dynamic needs clear separation.